RomanPlusPlus/open-source-human-mind/README.md

 - your digital friend with an actual human personality, not just an LLM playing a role.

+# Roadmap

+1. Add deployments: GPTs, a Telegram bot, etc.

+2. Add the entire corpus of my texts

+3. Add a 3d model of the body

+4. Add biological data: DNA, ECG and MRT of the brain etc

 # FAQ

 ## Why?